OpenMDAO/dymos/joss/paper.md

 From the optimizers perspective it will set values for the design parameters ($\bar{d}$) and the controls ($\bar{u}$) and can expect to be given a physically valid time history as the output.
 Wrapping an optimizer around an explicit phase gives what is traditionally called a "shooting method" in the optimal-control world.
 In contrast, implicit phases don't provide valid time histories on their own.
-Instead, they add the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of additional defect constraints that must be driven to 0 to enforce physics at the discrete time points of the time integration.
+Instead, they add the entire time-history of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to 0 to enforce physics at the discrete points of the time integration is evaluated at.
 The net effect is that the full time history is only known once the optimization is fully converged.
 In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture[@Martins2013].